Gbhilton/MVCFinalProjectCode/README.md

             return RedirectToAction("InboxAdmin");
         }

-- Added an Inbox Admin view that had an additional section of "Time Off Requests", the regular inbox for the user does not have this view.
+-Added an Inbox Admin view that had an additional section of "Time Off Requests", the regular inbox for the user does not have this view.
 I also updated through HTML the layout for a better UI.

 	@model Schedule_It_2.Models.MessageTimeOffViewModel